Chapter 4: Construction Details, Section 42: Groove and Grind Concrete

 - Check local noise ordinances and review specified noise requirements.

-- In areas to be grooved and ground, see if the contract requires yellow stripe and pavement marking removal prior to grooving and grinding.
-If yellow striping and marking must be removed prior to grooving and grinding, refer to Section 7-107E, “Removing Yellow Traffic Stripe and Pavement Markings with Hazardous Waste Residue,” of this manual.
+- In areas to be grooved and ground, see if the contract requires yellow stripe and pavement marking removal before grooving and grinding.
+If yellow striping and marking must be removed before grooving and grinding, refer to Section 7-107E, “Removing Yellow Traffic Stripe and Pavement Markings with Hazardous Waste Residue,” of this manual.